 Scarpetta inside the Cosmopolitan offers you guessed it happy hour Monday – Thursday from 5:30 – 7 PM with $7 cocktails and $7 food items.

-This first picture is the Chandelier Bar.
+This first picture is of the Chandelier Bar.
 The Chandelier bar serves fancy martinis.
 I highly recommend trying the s’more martini.
 Or one of their signature drinks.

 - Whiskey Business: This new twist on the Old Fashioned combines The Cosmopolitan’s barrel of Knob Creek bourbon with bitters, Amaro Meletti, and “Old Time Rock ‘n’ Roll” syrup.